Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

-\begin{lem} is a monomorphism. \end{lem} \begin{proof} Putting an $i$-label in place of the root in a tree corresponding to a Lie bracket in $\sRL^i_{(n+1)}(m)$ gives a left inverse to $\eta_n^i$.
+\emph{Proof:} Putting an $i$-label in place of the root in a tree corresponding to a Lie bracket in $\sRL^i_{(n+1)}(m)$ gives a left inverse to $\eta_n^i$.
 In fact, for the top degree $n+2=m$, this is an inverse because every index $i$ appears exactly once in a tree $t$ of order $n=m-2$.
 For arbitrary $n$, it is easy to check that composing the sum of these left inverse maps with $\sum_{i=1}^m \eta_n^i $ is just multiplication by $n+2$ on $\Lambda_n(m)$.
-Since $\Lambda_n(m)$ is torsion-free by Lemma~\ref{lem:Lambda-computation}, it follows that $\sum_{i=1}^m \eta_n^i$ is injective. \end{proof}
+Since $\Lambda_n(m)$ is torsion-free by Lemma~\ref{lem:Lambda-computation}, it follows that $\sum_{i=1}^m \eta_n^i$ is injective. $ \square$